telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

-The title of the buttons can be controlled by using the `decreaseButtonTitle` and `increaseButtonTitle` options.
-These options accept `string` parameters.
+The title of the buttons can be controlled by using the `decreaseButtonTitle` and `increaseButtonTitle` properties, which accept `string` parameters.

 ```html
   <div id="app"></div>